Continuing Education Activity

 In the 1990s, due to the chronic failure of health professionals to undertreat severe pain, opioid analgesic prescribing was expanded.
 Unfortunately, this led to increased overuse, diversion of drugs, opioid use disorder, and overdose.
 The "Catch-22" seems to be either health professionals undertreat, and there is needless suffering, or they overtreat, with a potential to cause adverse effects like increased opioid analgesic use disorder and potential overdose.

-The prescription of opioid analgesics peaked in 2011.
+The prescribing of opioid analgesics peaked in 2011.
 Since then, both prescribing and overdose have been declining, yet as a society, in both the lay and scientific literature, there are grave concerns that we are still in the middle of an opioid crisis.

 It is unfortunately clear that many clinicians know little about opioid use disorder.
 They do not understand it is a disease, and many believe opioid dependence is the same as opioid use disorder.
-Lack of a clear understanding results in clinicians confusing a patient with chronic non-use disorder from the one who is misusing their prescribed opioid.
+Lack of a clear understanding results in clinicians confusing a patient with chronic non-use disorder with the one misusing their prescribed opioid.
 Lack of training and educational deficits often interfere with the appropriate prescription of opioid analgesic agents.
 To prevent the misuse of controlled substances, providers that prescribe controlled substances should learn prescribing practices that minimize or prevent adverse consequences.

 - Addiction - according to the American Society of Addiction Medicine (ASAM): "Addiction is a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
-Dysfunction in these circuits leads to characteristic biologic, psychologic, social, and spiritual manifestations.
+Dysfunction in these circuits leads to characteristic biological, psychological, social, and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward or relief by substance use and other behaviors."
 Addiction is now termed "use disorder," and is characterized by an inability to consistently abstain, craving the drug, impairment in behavioral control, diminished ability to recognize significant problems with one's behaviors and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic diseases, use disorder often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, use disorder is progressive and can result in disability or premature death."

-- Inappropriate opioid analgesic prescribing: non-prescribing, inadequate prescribing, excessive prescribing, or continued prescribing despite evidence of the lack of effective opioid treatment.
+- Inappropriate opioid analgesic prescribing: non-prescribing, inadequate prescribing, excessive prescribing, or continued prescribing despite evidence of the lack of effective opioid analgesic treatment.

-- Opioid analgesics: these comprise drugs that dull the senses and relieve pain, e.g., morphine.
+- Opioid analgesics: these are drugs that dull the senses and relieve pain, e.g., morphine.
 Also, these medications may induce sleep.
 Please note that the Drug Enforcement Administration (DEA, USA) uses the term "narcotic" to refer to drugs that are opioid analgesics.